Leland Ingham Keyser: Christine Blasey Ford Friend 'Does Not Refute' Sex Assault Allegation Against Kavanaugh

 Christin Blasey Ford, in her sexual assault allegations against Donald Trump’s Supreme Court nominee Brett Kavanaugh, named her high school friend Leland Ingham, now known as Leland Keyser, as one of the teenagers present at the small house party where she says Kavanaugh violently attacked her.
-But Keyser issued a statement through her lawyer that was cited by Kavanaugh in his Thursday testimony, per a Washington Post transcript, as evidence that he could not have committed the assault.
+But Keyser issued a statement through her lawyer that was cited by Kavanaugh in his Thursday testimony, as evidence that he could not have committed the assault, per a Washington Post transcript.

-In her statement, that was also cited repeatedly by Senate Judiciary Committee Chair Chuck Grassley, Keyser’s attorney Howard Walsh said, “Simply put, Ms. Keyser does not know Mr. Kavanaugh and she has no recollection of ever being at a party or gathering where he was present, with, or without, Dr. Ford,” according to CNN.
+In her statement, that was also cited repeatedly by Senate Judiciary Committee Chair Chuck Grassley, Keyser’s attorney, Howard Walsh, said the following.

+“Simply put, Ms. Keyser does not know Mr. Kavanaugh and she has no recollection of ever being at a party or gathering where he was present, with, or without, Dr. Ford,” according to CNN.

 “Dr. Ford’s allegation is not merely uncorroborated, it is refuted by the very people she says were there, including by a longtime friend of hers.
 Refuted,” Kavanaugh said in his testimony.

 But is Keyser’s statement really proof that the assault did not happen?
-Ford’s attorney Debra Katz told CNN that Keyser does not remember the incident simply because Ford never told her about it.
+Ford’s attorney, Debra Katz, told CNN that Keyser does not remember the incident simply because Ford never told her about it.

-“It’s not surprising that Ms Keyser has no recollection of the evening as they did not discuss it,” Katz said.
+“It’s not surprising that Ms. Keyser has no recollection of the evening as they did not discuss it,” Katz said.
 “It’s also unremarkable that Ms. Keyser does not remember attending a specific gathering 30 years ago at which nothing of consequence happened to her.
 Dr. Ford of course will never forget this gathering because of what happened to her there.”

 Three people Dr. Ford alleges were at a house party where she claims to have been 100% certain sexually assaulted by Kavanaugh: 1.
 Brett Kavanaugh, 2.
 Mark Judge, 3.
 Patrick J. Smyth, and 4.
 Leland Ingham Keyser (Ford's friend who says no recollection of being at this party). pic.twitter.com/8BFDZ74jpU